finos/rune-dsl/documentation/rosetta-modelling-component.md

   productId string (0..*)
 ```

-{{< notice info "Note" >}}
-The qualified type feature in the Rosetta DSL is under evaluation and may be replaced by a different mechanism in future.
-{{< /notice >}}

 ## Meta-Data Component

-Meta-data are specific components that enrich other model components such as data types, attributes or functions.
+Meta-data are components that are designed to enrich other model components such as data types, attributes or functions.

 ### Description